Sports influencer marketing examples

 The content worked because Lydia’s delivery was educational, simple, and relatable.
 She broke down complex financial concepts into actionable steps, used a strong hook with her “3 Investment moves that took me to $100K,” and naturally integrated Siebert as a helpful tool rather than a forced promotion.

-Dunkin’ and Charlie d’Amelio
+Case study #18: Dunkin’ x Charlie d’Amelio

 Another TikTok influencer marketing case study that is worth our time is in the food niche.
 Heard of a quick-service restaurant that successfully targeted Gen Z?
 Dunkin’ is a multinational coffee and doughnut brand, famous for its colorful donuts, iced coffee, and fun, approachable vibe.